Alex-Dinu/Demo-Code/README.md

 Mapper rules are setup in [WebUi.Shared.DataMapper class](https://github.com/Alex-Dinu/Demo-Code/blob/master/WebUi/Shared/DataMapper.cs) and is added as a service in Startup.cs.

 #### XUnit
 I use XUnit to run my tests.
+It has a few nice features:
+- Useage of constructors instead of initializers
+- Test fixtures that are loaded once and used in every test
+- Pass in data as parameters to test cases that will allow you to run the same test with multiple data elements

 ## MVC/API
 ### Middleware